symfony/symfony-docs/cookbook/workflow/new_project_git.rst

 By default, these libraries are downloaded by running the ``php bin/vendors install`` script.
 This script reads from the ``deps`` file, and downloads the given libraries into the ``vendor/`` directory.
-It also reads ``deps.lock`` file, pinning each library listed their to the exact git commit hash.
+It also reads ``deps.lock`` file, pinning each library listed there to the exact git commit hash.

 In this setup, the vendors libraries aren't part of your git repository, not even as submodules.
 Instead, we rely on the ``deps`` and ``deps.lock``